pierrepeterlongo/back_to_sequences/paper/paper.md

-also believe that `back_to_sequences` will have other straightforward applications, such as quality control, contamination removal, or genotyping known pieces of sequences in raw sequencing datasets, all of which being possible in real-time throughout the sequencing process.
+also believe that `back_to_sequences` will have other straightforward applications, such as quality control, contamination removal, or genotyping known pieces of sequences in raw sequencing datasets, all of which being possible in real time throughout the sequencing process.

 # Acknowledgements {#acknowledgements .unnumbered}